 3. What does a typical day look like?

-When I arrive in the studio I have a cup of tea and read my newspaper headlines.
-I usually have a plan for the day of what I want to paint and achieve using the drawings as a point of reference.
+When I arrive in the studio I have a cup of tea and read the newspaper headlines.
+I usually have a plan for the day of what I want to paint and achieve using my drawings as a point of reference.
 At the start of the week I create a plan for that week, which usually includes a trip to a specific exhibition or a studio visit from someone, relating to the residency.

 4. What have you been working on this month and are there any particular themes, references or ideas that have inspired you?

 I have already created at least six canvases and about ten loose fabric paintings.
 These have all been based on the drawings I created during the many lockdowns of 2020 and over the past year.
 They cover a variety of themes including the anxiety I felt whilst working at home and my thoughts throughout the changing events of lockdown.
 They also cover the impact and fallout of these lockdowns - the effect on society, on the economy and on the way we live.
 In lockdown I worked on an iPad which meant I was online and became more aware of the rise of online abuse.
 This has become another topic of my paintings.